jeremywillans/wi-room-release/README.md

 1. Clone / Download repository
 2. Update the included docker-compose.yml file with the correct Environmental parameters
+3. - Use the prebuilt image available on Docker Hub (included in docker-compose.yml)
-3. Build the Docker Image using `docker build --tag wi-room-release .`
+   - Build the Docker Image using `docker build --tag wi-room-release .` and update image line in docker-compose.yml
 4. Provision and start the Integration using `docker-compose up -d`
 5. Review the console logs using `docker logs wi-room-release -f` (assuming you are using the default container name)